AxonIQ/reference-guide/axon-server/security/ssl.md

 Axon Server supports TLS/SSL \(Transport Layer Security/Secure Sockets Layer\) to encrypt all of Axon Server's network traffic - From Axon Framework client applications to Axon Server \(SE/EE\) as well as between Axon Server nodes within a cluster \(EE only\).

-Axon Server \(SE/EE\) has two ports \(HTTP/gRPC\) that need to be enabled for SSL and hence there are two different groups of settings to use, once for each port.
-The HTTP port uses the generic Spring-Boot configuration settings, and requires a Java compatible keystore.
+Axon Server \(SE/EE\) has two ports \(HTTP/gRPC\) that need to be enabled for SSL and hence there are two different groups of settings to use, one for each port.
+The HTTP port uses the generic Spring Boot configuration settings, and requires a Java compatible keystore.
 For the gRPC port we use standard PEM files.

 The following properties need to be setup in axonserver.properties for both SE/EE